harmsk/atomic-management/CS5150/studentUseCaseGuide.md

 In the folder `Documents/INFO1111/Project1` you will find the starter code the professor had you download.
 Open the project in Atom.

 ## Task 2
 For INFO 1111, the professor gave you an example from last year's class to use as reference.
 You can find it in `Documents/INFO1111/Example17`.
-Open up the project in Atom.
+Open up the project in the same window (Add project folder).

 ## Task 3
 You, an ever diligent student, decide to go to office hours to discuss with your TA your new code.
 However, he has a small screen that he works off of, and wants you to make no line longer than 70.
 As a regular user of Atom, you know that you don't have to sit and hit `enter` at every line, and that you can change the Atom preferred line length setting.
 Make your TA happy and have no line be longer than 70 characters